PRL-PRG/evalr-experiment/README.md

     make docker-image
     ```

-    It takes about an hour as it needs to install a number of R packages.
+    It takes about an hour as it needs to install several R packages.

 ### 3. Run the docker container